Browse

 • Lack of space

-• Wet slippery surfaces
+• Wet, slippery surfaces on the bathroom floor

-• Getting into the tub
+• Getting into the tub (which increases the need for a walk-in bathtub)

 • Hot exposed pipes